Reconstruction era: Revisionists and Beardians, 1930s–1940s

 The Beards were especially interested in the Reconstruction era, as the industrialists of the Northeast and the farmers of the West cashed in on their great victory over the Southern aristocracy.
 Historian Richard Hofstadter paraphrases the Beards as arguing that in victory:

-Wisconsin historian William Hesseltine added the point that the Northeastern businessmen wanted to control the Southern economy directly, which they did through ownership of the railroads.
+William B. Hesseltine, a socialist politician and historian, adhered to the point that there were Northeastern businessmen wanting to control the Southern economy before and after the war, implying that they did by owning railroads.
+In his book, A History of The South 1607-1936, he wrote "when the war closed, Northern business men looked to the South as a colony into which business might expand".
+Further in the same book, he wrote: "Moderates, Liberals, and Democrats continued to deplore Southern conditions until the Northern business man was persuaded that only a restoration of native white government would bring the peace necessary for economic penetration into the South."

 The Beard–Beale interpretation of the monolithic Northern industrialists fell apart in the 1950s when it was closely examined by numerous historians, including Robert P. Sharkey, Irwin Unger, and Stanley Coben.
 The younger scholars conclusively demonstrated that there was no unified economic policy on the part of the dominant Republican Party.
 Some wanted high tariffs and some low.
 Some wanted greenbacks and others wanted gold.
 There was no conspiracy to use Reconstruction to impose any such unified economic policy on the nation.
 Northern businessmen were widely divergent on monetary or tariff policy, and seldom paid attention to Reconstruction issues.
 Furthermore, the rhetoric on behalf of the rights of the freedmen was not claptrap but deeply-held and very serious political philosophy.

 Black historians

 The Black scholar W. E. B. Du Bois, in his Black Reconstruction in America, 1860–1880, published in 1935, compared results across the states to show achievements by the Reconstruction legislatures and to refute claims about wholesale African American control of governments.
 He showed Black contributions, as in the establishment of universal public education, charitable and social institutions and universal suffrage as important results, and he noted their collaboration with Whites.
 He also pointed out that Whites benefited most by the financial deals made, and he put excesses in the perspective of the war's aftermath.
-He noted that despite complaints, several states kept their Reconstruction era state constitutions into the early 20th century.
+He noted that despite complaints, several states kept their Reconstruction-era state constitutions into the early 20th century.
 Despite receiving favorable reviews, his work was largely ignored by White historians of his time.